-Concurrently to the closing of the Alterra Acquisition, the Corporation has closed a \$150 million subordinated unsecured 5-year term loan at a 5.13% interest rate with la Caisse de dépôt et placement du Québec ("CDPQ").
+Concurrently with the closing of the Alterra Acquisition, the Corporation closed a \$150 million subordinated unsecured 5-year term loan with la Caisse de dépôt et placement du Québec ("CDPQ").

-On February 6, 2018, the Corporation announced that it had increased the borrowing capacity its revolving credit facilities by \$225 million to \$700 million and added a new lender to the syndicate of lenders, under a Sixth Amended and Restated Credit Agreement.
+On February 6, 2018, the Corporation announced that it increased the borrowing capacity of its revolving credit facilities by \$225 million to \$700 million and added a new lender to the syndicate of lenders, under a Sixth Amended and Restated Credit Agreement.

-On March 27, 2018, the Corporation and BlackRock Real Assets ("BlackRock") announced the commissioning on March 23, 2018, of the Flat Top (200 MW) wind farm located near the town of Priddy, Texas (the "Flat Top Wind Farm").
+On March 27, 2018, the Corporation and BlackRock Real Assets ("BlackRock") announced the commissioning on March 23, 2018, of the 200 MW Flat Top wind farm located near the town of Priddy, Texas (the "Flat Top Wind Farm").
 The Corporation has a 51% interest in the Flat Top Wind Farm, which was acquired on February 6, 2018, as part of the Alterra Acquisition.
 A fund managed by BlackRock owns the remaining 49% interest.
+See "Description of the Business and Assets of the Corporation - Portfolio of Assets - Operating Facilities - Operating Wind Farms".

-On April 16, 2018, the Corporation and Sekw'el'was Cayoose Creek Band announced that they had reached an agreement with British Columbia Hydro ("BC Hydro") for the renewal of the Walden North Facility's EPA (the "Walden EPA").
+On April 16, 2018, the Corporation and Sekw'el'was Cayoose Creek Band announced that they reached an agreement with British Columbia Hydro and Power Authority ("BC Hydro") for the renewal of the Walden North Facility's EPA (the "Walden EPA").
 The renewed Walden EPA became effective as of April 1, 2018 and has a 40-year term.
-The Walden EPA is subject to approval by the British Columbia Utilities Commission which has not been obtained as of the date of this Annual Information Form.
+The Walden EPA is subject to approval by the British Columbia Utilities Commission ("BCUC").

-On April 16, 2018, the Corporation announced that it had reached an agreement with BC Hydro for the renewal of the EPA of the Brown Lake hydro facility for a 40-year term (the "Brown Lake EPA").
-The renewed Brown Lake EPA became effective as of April 1, 2018 and is subject to approval by the British Columbia Utilities Commission which has not been obtained as of the date of this Annual Information Form.
+On April 16, 2018, the Corporation announced that it reached an agreement with BC Hydro for the renewal of the EPA of the Brown Lake Facility for a 40-year term (the "Brown Lake EPA").
+The renewed Brown Lake EPA became effective as of April 1, 2018 and is subject to approval by the BCUC.